Skip to content

 }

 The resulting structure is added to the CallGear insert code on the website.
-If you try to send an application when the checkbox is removed, the checkbox will turn red and the application will not be sent until the checkbox is selected.
+If you try to send an application when the checkbox is cleared, the checkbox will turn red and the application will not be sent until the checkbox is selected.

-Using .callgear-widget to change widget
+Using .callgear-widget to change a widget

 Adding styles to a page by connecting a *.css file